maksuturva/magento2_payment_module/README.md

 # Upgrade previous version

 Upgrading process is similar to the installation and database should be upgraded automatically in the process.
-Take a backup snapshot from your database before upgrading.
+Take a backup from your database before upgrading.

 First, move your old payment module version to the safe place and after that, follow the section Installation Instructions